nrivard/VideoDisplayProcessor/README.md

-# vrEmuTms9918 - TMS9918 / TMS9918A / TMS9929A VDP Emulator
+# VideoDisplayProcessor - TMS9918 / TMS9918A / TMS9929A VDP Simulator

-TMS9918 emulator.
-Core engine written in C99.
-Zero dependencies.
+TMS9918 simulator.
+Swift package.
+Written in Foundation style.
+Tested in Swift.
+Based on [visrealm's simulator](https://github.com/visrealm/vrEmuTms9918).

-The goal is to emulate all documented modes listed in the [TMS9918A/TMS9928A/TMS9929A datasheet](http://www1.cs.columbia.edu/~sedwards/papers/TMS9918.pdf)
+The goal is to simulate all documented modes listed in the [TMS9918A/TMS9928A/TMS9929A datasheet](http://www1.cs.columbia.edu/~sedwards/papers/TMS9918.pdf)

 ## Supported Modes